Spread of the Latin script

-This article discusses the geographic spread of the Latin script throughout history, from its archaic beginnings in Latium to the dominant writing system on Earth in modernity.

-The Latin letters' ancestors are found in the Phoenician, Greek and Etruscan alphabets.
-As the Roman Empire expanded in classical antiquity, the Latin script and language spread along with its conquests, and remained in use in Italy, Iberia and Western Europe after the Western Roman Empire's disappearance.
-During the early and high Middle Ages, the script was spread by Christian missionaries and rulers, replacing earlier writing systems in Central and Northern Europe, and the remainder of the British Isles.
+The spread of the Latin script has a long history, from its archaic beginnings in Latium to its rise as the dominant writing system in modernity.
+The ancestors of Latin letters are found in the Phoenician, Greek, and Etruscan alphabets.
+As the Roman Empire expanded in classical antiquity, the Latin script and language spread along with its conquests, and remained in use in Italy, Iberia, and Western Europe after the Western Roman Empire's disappearance.
+During the early and high Middle Ages, the script was spread by Christian missionaries and rulers, replacing the indigenous writing systems of Central Europe, Northern Europe, and the British Isles.

-In the Age of Discovery, the first wave of European colonisation saw the adoption of Latin alphabets primarily in the Americas and Australia, whereas sub-Sahara Africa, maritime Southeast Asia and the Pacific were Latinised in the period of New Imperialism.
-Realising that Latin was now the most widely used script on Earth, the Bolsheviks made efforts to develop and establish Latin alphabets for all languages in the lands they controlled in Eastern Europe, North and Central Asia.
+In the Age of Discovery, the first wave of European colonization saw the adoption of Latin alphabets primarily in the Americas and Australia, whereas sub-Saharan Africa, maritime Southeast Asia, and the Pacific were Latinised in the period of New Imperialism.
+Realizing that Latin was now the most widely used script on Earth, the Bolsheviks made efforts to develop and establish Latin alphabets for all languages in the lands they controlled in Eastern Europe, North and Central Asia.
 However, after the Soviet Union's first three decades, these were gradually abandoned in the 1930s in favour of Cyrillic.
 Some post-Soviet Turkic-majority states decided to reintroduce the Latin script in the 1990s, following the 1928 example of Turkey.
-In the early 21st century, non-Latin writing systems were only still prevalent in most parts of the Middle East and North Africa and former Soviet regions, South Asia, East Asia, most countries in mainland Southeast Asia, Ethiopia, Eritrea and some Balkan countries in Europe.
+In the early 21st century, non-Latin writing systems were only still prevalent in most parts of the Middle East and North Africa, the post-Soviet states, Asia, and some Balkan countries.